B.A., Case Western Reserve University

 District of Columbia

 Pasternak & Fidis mourns our mentor, colleague, and treasured friend Nancy Fax, who served for many years as our firm’s Managing Partner.
 She died on June 4, 2018, after a brief struggle with pancreatic cancer.
 Her memorial service will be held at 1:00 PM on Tuesday, June 26 at the Spanish Ballroom at Glen Echo Park, 7300 MacArthur Blvd., Glen Echo, Maryland.
-In lieu of flowers, the family has asked Nancy’s friends and colleagues to make a contribution to one of the following organizations that were all dear to Nancy:
+In lieu of flowers, the family has asked Nancy’s friends and colleagues to make a contribution to one of the following organizations:

 Nancy was a recognized expert in the field of estates and trusts law, named as the 2017 Trusts and Estates Lawyer of the Year (Washington D.C.
 Metro Area) by Best Lawyers.
 Nancy was also named as a Notable Practitioner by Chambers and Partners, High Net Worth, which ranks the best lawyers in various practice areas.
 She was consistently recognized as a top estates and trusts lawyer and financial planner in lists published by the Washingtonian and Bethesda Magazine.
 Nancy also received accolades throughout her career from publications that rate the best-regarded estates and trusts lawyers in the D.C. area and the nation, including Super Lawyers.